The Hits – Chapter One (Backstreet Boys album): Commercial performance

 The Hits – Chapter One debuted and peaked at number four on the US Billboard 200 the week of November 17, 2001.
 With 197,000 copies sold, it was a skimpy sales debut after the bands' last two albums debuted with more than one million copies.
-The album remained on the chart for a total of twenty-five weeks.
+The album remained on the chart for a total of twenty-five weeks (including a re-entry dated February 20, 2016).
 On September 19, 2002, The Hits – Chapter One was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over one million copies.
 As of June 2011, the album has sold 1,834,000 copies in the United States according to Nielsen SoundScan.

 In the United Kingdom the album debuted and peaked at number five on November 10, 2001, staying there for a week.
 The album remained on the chart for nineteen weeks.
 It was certified platinum by the BPI on November 30, 2001, denoting shipments of 300,000 units.

 The album was the 13th best-selling album of 2001, with 5 million copies shipped worldwide in that year according to the International Federation of the Phonographic Industry (IFPI).
 To date it sold over 6 million copies worldwide.